 Shortest day for S. Hemisphere, but not the latest sunrise.
 The latest sunrise doesn’t come on the day of the winter solstice.
 Neither does the earliest sunset.
 The exact dates vary with latitude, but the sequence is always the same: earliest sunset before the winter solstice, shortest day on the winter solstice, latest sunset after the winter solstice.

-Bottom line: Some quick info that’ll help you connect with nature on this special day, June solstice 2017!
+Bottom line: Some quick info that’ll help you connect with nature at the June solstice 2018!